Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

         <term> -> <term> (+|*|%) <term>

 EBNF version does not imply the direction of associativity.
-This problem is overcome by the synatx analyzer.
+This problem is overcome by the syntax analyzer.

 --

 (Not Textbook)

-EBNF is ideally suited for being the basis for a recursive-descent parser because EBNF minimizes the number of nonterminals.
+EBNF is ideally suited for being the basis for a recursive-descent parser because EBNF minimizes the number of non-terminals.

 ### Lexical Analyzer
 - Pattern matcher for character strings